falahahmed/downganizer/README.md

 ### Usage

-Currently, there are two features that you can use:
+Currently, these are the features you can use:
 1. `downganizer -v` or `downganizer --version` : To check the current version of the package.
 2. `downganizer -h` or `downganizer --help` : To get basic info about the package
 3. `downganizer do` : This will organize the files that are in the Downloads directory.